CarolinaCobo/CarolsKitchen/README.md

 - Not commiting properly at the beginning as I was doing it after a big few changes, started to do it more frequently since then.
 If you see that at the beginning the commits level is too low that is the reason.

 ## Deployment

+### GitHub pages

 My site is hosted on GitHub pages, deployed directly from the master branch.
-- Steps to complete the hosting process:
+The steps to complete the hosting process:
 1. Log into GitHub.
 2. Pick the respository.
 3. Go to settings.
 4. Scroll down to GitHub Pages section.
 5. Select as a source "master branch".
 6. The page refreshes automatically and the project is deployed.
 7. The URL for the page will be public automatically.

 ### Cloning